mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 There was a certain guilt I carried onto the boat.
 The kind of guilt that fills your belly with vines, pretangled and on fire.
 A guilt that made me turn around and look back to the shoreline of Ulukoma as it sank under waves and horizon.
 I did not long for my nather in particular.
 Nor for anyone back there.
 But the waves and the salty air made me miss that home.

 Presently, Kipnu came to my mind, then Melna.
 I imagined them side by side in the water, their eyes open, unmoving.
 Their spirits reached out, draped in water.
 They played in our wake, climbed the hull, hung from our paddles.
 But the gaze turned something inside of me.
 Those vacant eyes, peering into the void from their pale frightened faces, the water covering them just so.
-And at once I was among them in that viscous ether-ocean, bubbles and froth tickling my skin, my body unmoving and my eyes locked into that same vacant stare.
+And at once I was among them in that viscous ether-ocean with the bubbles and froth tickling my skin, my body unmoving and my eyes locked into that same vacant stare.

 "Oi!
 Kaln!
-Are you paddling?" she asked me.
+You paddling or napping?" she asked me.

 "Sorry," I said hurriedly, and snapped out of my trance.

 We paddled until a sliver of the remaining light of Ara peeked through the horizon, then Pomri called for a break and we happily took our paddles into the boat.

-"You ought to be stronger than me," she said to me, hardly winded, "I'm nearly your nather's age."
+"You ought to be stronger than me," she said to me, hardly winded, "kaln like you has unlimited energy."

-I finished catching my breath and responded, "I'm still not tall enough."
+I finished catching my breath and responded, "I'm not tall enough."

-"Bah barely an arm between us," she balked, "Spend too much time with those wires, 's what I think"
+"Bah barely an arm between us," she balked, "You spend too much time with those wires, 's what I think"

 I was annoyed but I didn't take it seriously.
 She meant well.